-Mobile transaction and J&J/Synthes transaction set forth in Annex H. Since the maximum share cap would result in a reduction in the deal value if the purchaser's stock falls below the cap, the target may negotiate to have a so-called "walk-away right" either at that point or at a pre-negotiated level below such point to allow it to terminate the deal if the value that was originally bargained for should erode as a result of the buyer's stock price falling (although, not in the J&J/Guidant failed transaction, the successful Boston Scientific/Guidant, Berkshire Hathaway/Burlington Northern, Tyco International/Brink's and J&J/Synthes transactions and the terminated AT&T/T-Mobile transaction).
+pre-negotiated level below such point to allow it to terminate the deal if the value that was originally bargained for should erode as a result of the buyer's stock price falling (although, not in the J&J/Guidant failed transaction, the successful Boston Scientific/Guidant, Berkshire Hathaway/Burlington Northern, Tyco International/Brink's, the J&J/Synthes transaction and the terminated AT&T/T-Mobile transaction).
 The buyer will often negotiate a "top-up right" to be able to elect to cancel the "walk-away right" and keep the deal alive if it is willing to add shares or cash into the deal that will bring its value back up to the walk-away value for the target's stockholders.
 As with the discussion of a fixed ratio deal above, the presence of a significant cash component in the transaction can partially mitigate the value impact of a fall in the purchaser's stock, and thereby affect the walk-away negotiations.